jessica-younker/Gleaner/README.md

 The Gleaner Guild allows lay people to sign up to receive notifications via SMS of hot new harvest opportunities and to reserve their spots for a harvest.
 Farmers can rate Gleaner Guild participants, affecting the gleaner's rating, as a measure to limit the number of yahoos trying to come to their farms.

-As of 4/5/17 there is no payment processing integrated in the application, but farmers have access to a rudimentary inventory tracking system under "Your Account".
+As of 4/5/17 there is no payment processing integrated in the application, but farmers have access to a rudimentary inventory tracking system under `My Account`.

 ## Motivation